cs1302uga/cs1302-tutorials/adt-and-links/adt-and-links.md

 ## Implementations of the List ADT

 Now that we've seen how the List ADT is intended to function, we can focus on *how* to make it work.
 The List ADT is commonly implemented using either an array or a linked list.
+Each approach has benefits and drawbacks.

+### List ADT - Array Implementation

 In general, different implementations have various pros and cons.
 Some of the pros and cons of the array-based approach and the linked approach are listed below:

 |        | Array Approach    | Linked List Approach |